Freiburg's History for Pedestrians

 Napoleon’s Grand Empire in 1811

-In Napoleon's Grand Armée of 412 000 men who march into Russia there serve about 150 000 Germans.
-They are beaten by Father Frost and lost in the vast planes of Mother Russia.
+About 150,000 Germans serve Napoleon's Grand Armée of 412,000 men marching into Russia.
+The soldiers are beaten by Father Frost and lost in the vast planes of Mother Russia.
 Among those who survive and return there are only 1000 Germans and just 145 soldiers from Baden.
 Whilst the satellite states moan about their heavy financial contributions to the Napoleon wars it is the high blood toll they pay that becomes unbearable.
-Volunteer Corps roam the German countryside like those of Schill and Lützow fighting against the French occupation and carrying for the fist time the colours of German liberty: black, red and gold.
-The more of those volunteers die in open fighting or in front of French firing squads the more German resistance against the occupation grows.
+Volunteer Corps roam the German countryside like those of Schill and Lützow fighting against French occupation and carrying for the fist time the colors of German liberty: black, red and gold.
+The more of those volunteers die in open fighting or in front of French firing squads the more German resistance grows.

 Napoleon's retreat from Russia

 The Battle of the Nations at Leipzig

 It is a tragic fact that in 1813 in the great Battle of the Nations at Leipzig soldiers of the Rhine Confederation and in particular mercenaries from Baden fight on Napoleon's side against other Germans.
 Under great losses Austria, Prussia and their allies eventually win the battle and Karl Friedrich of Baden together with his mentor is the looser.